brianmd/geo/README.md

 ![Alt text](docs/verve.png?raw=true "Class Diagram")

-This is for the Verve
+This repository is for the Verve
 [coding challenge](https://github.com/VerveWireless/software-challenge),
-but I took it as an opportunity to experiment with the virtus gem (learned using active_model is useful in conjuction with virtus), and write my first react.js code.
+but I took it as an opportunity to experiment with the virtus gem (learned using active_model is useful in conjuction it), and write my first react.js code.

+The example file does not have the same columns as the description, so my models contain the subset of the fields, and assume the data will arrive in the format of the example file.

+The rows of the example file are unique via street, latitude, and longitude, so those are what I use as the key.
+Should a second row occur with the same key, the original row will be updated.

 ## Installation